Rosettea/Hilbish/docs/api/hilbish/hilbish.jobs.md

 </a>
 </h4>

-Returns the last added job from the table.
+Returns the last added job to the table.
 #### Parameters
 This function has no parameters.
 </div>